It is the beginning of the new year. The new year comes with many New Year’s resolutions.

+So, stop chasing him and see what happens.
 Start making a note of the people in your life who value you.
 Don’t hesitate to diversify your focus.

 If you have done a self-assessment and can honestly say you’re fixated on one person, look at your other options.
 Some of you are thinking that a certain someone in your life will change.
 Maybe they will and maybe they won’t.

 Unfortunately, you have no control over anyone else but life is too short to be lived with rose-colored glasses when viewing your relationships.
 There is someone who will very clearly accept, appreciate and adore you but you’ll have to readjust your focus.

 Hey girl, I’m no Ryan Gosling but you are worth the chase, the pursuit and the adoration of love.
 Put an end to your chasing days and realize your worth.